bsc-pm/dlb/doc/user_guide/source/talp_pages.rst

 GitLab
 --------

-In order to use TALP-Pages in a `GitLab CI <https://docs.gitlab.com/ee/ci/>`_ environment you should fullfill some additional requirements:
+In order to use TALP-Pages in a `GitLab CI <https://docs.gitlab.com/ee/ci/>`_ environment you should fulfill some additional requirements:

 - The machine you want to run your application on has some way to interface with a `GitLab runner <https://docs.gitlab.com/ee/ci/runners/index.html>`_.
 (Don't worry if you don't have `Jacamar <https://gitlab.com/ecp-ci/jacamar-ci>`_.
 Normally no sudo rights are required to run the gitlab-runner on the login node.)
 - Your GitLab instance has the `GitLab Pages <https://docs.gitlab.com/ee/user/project/pages/>`_ feature activated